Skip to main content

 Paul Hamilton, Former Director of Talent Acquisition at LCBO and DEI Board Alumnus

-Paul noted that authenticity builds credibility with employees and external stakeholders, demonstrating a genuine commitment to fostering an inclusive workplace culture.
+Paul explained that authenticity helps build credibility with employees and external stakeholders by demonstrating a genuine commitment to fostering an inclusive workplace.

 “Don’t be afraid to call out where you fall short,” Paul said.
 “Because that transparency and authenticity helps you to establish credibility with those that you’re trying to recruit.”